gethinode/docs/content/en/docs/0.9/content/content-management.md

 ### Minimal layout

-Pages with a minimal layout are similar to documentation pages, but include navigation links instead of metadata at the bottom of the page:
+Pages with a minimal layout are similar to documentation pages, but do not include a footer at all:

 - **Title** - the title of the page as set in the page's frontmatter.
 - **Description** - the description as defined in the page's frontmatter, or as summarized by Hugo if omitted in the frontmatter.
-- **Navigation links** - links on the bottom of the page that link to the previoud and next page within the current section.

 Be sure to select the `minimal` layout in the page's frontmatter to enable the documentation layout: